rpajanssen/tangible-assessment/README.md

 > Important: There is no wrong or right.
 Many different paths lead to success!

-Assignment 1 - Create Service
+Assignment 1 - Create Service (20 mins)
 =
 The person service obtains persons from the database (h2).
 It provides two services/methods